 However, I could not see how the indicators introduced in his book, including the Alligator system, are chaotic.
 So the Alligator’s trading edge, if any, does not come from applying chaos theory.

 Basically, the Alligator is a multiple displaced moving average system.
 I find this trading method similar to the moving average fake-out by Mark Fisher which also uses three moving averages.
 Both systems are good at keeping us out of the market when it is going sideways.

 To increase the odds of finding strong break-outs, focus on Alligator setups that have just experienced a long period of rest.

-To confirm a valid Alligator break-out, look out for impulsive moves when the moving average align, just like in the winning trade example.
+To confirm a valid Alligator break-out, look out for impulsive moves when the moving averages align, just like in the winning trade example.
 You want to see at least three consecutive bars moving along with the Alligator system before trusting the break-out.
 Without paying attention to the price action, it is unlikely that this trading strategy is effective.

 For those interested in the financial chaos and the fractal nature of prices, The Misbehavior of Markets: A Fractal View of Financial Turbulence by Mandelbrot gives an insightful overview.